 Although there are many FHA Condo Approval Guidelines, these are the basics that will determine eligibility.

-*Please note that the FHA is currently implementing additional changes pursuant to the Housing Opportunity Through Modernization Act, so please contact us to confirm current requirements.
+*Please note that the FHA may soon implement additional changes pursuant to the Housing Opportunity Through Modernization Act, so please contact us to confirm current requirements.

 - No more than 50% of the property can be used as commercial space.